cloudposse/docs/content/scaling-kubernetes-cluster/scale-pods-vertically.md

 ---
-title: "Scale Kubernetes pods vertically"
+title: "Scale Kubernetes Pods Vertically"
 description: "Procedures to scale Kubernetes cluster vertically by modifying the CPU and memory limits"
 weight: 4
 ---